thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

-The following network messages have been deprecated and should not longer be used.
+The following network messages have been deprecated and should no longer be used.

 {% endautocrossref %}